getcellm/cellm/README.md

 For build instructions with Visual Studio or command line, see our [development guide](https://docs.getcellm.com/get-started/development).

 ## Why did we make Cellm?
-A friend was writing a systematic review paper and had to compare 7,500 papers against inclusion/exclusion criteria.
+A friend was writing a systematic review paper and had to compare 7,500 papers against inclusion/exclusion criteria to identify papers relevant to her research.
 We thought this was a great use case for LLMs but quickly realized that individually copying papers in and out of chat windows was a total pain.
 This sparked the idea to make an AI tool to automate repetitive tasks for people who would rather avoid programming.

+A quick prototype enabled her to quickly import a CSV file into Excel and classify all 7,500 papers with a prompt like "If the paper studies diabetic neuropathy and stroke, return INCLUDE otherwise return EXCLUDE".
+So we decided to develop it further.

-Cellm enables everyone to automate repetitive tasks with AI to a level that was previously available only to programmers.
+We think Cellm is really cool because it enables everyone to automate tasks with AI to a level that was previously available only to programmers.

 ## Telemetry
 To help us improve Cellm, we collect limited, anonymous telemetry data: